-The Garden of St Erth is a beautiful historic house and garden not far from Daylesford and Ballarat.
+The Garden of St Erth is a beautiful historic house and garden, a short drive from Daylesford and Ballarat.

 Thousands of naturalised daffodils carpet the lawns in September, and through the summer months, the herbaceous border features Diggers perennials and grasses.
 The month of May marks the end of the gardening year with a blaze of autumn-coloured trees and late perennials.